 Private Security is an emerging career field in need of personnel with qualified credentials.
 The Criminal Justice program provides courses to prepare students for entry-level security, armed and unarmed.
-Areas of employment include industrial, hospital, airline, bank, railroad, college and university security.
+Areas of employment include corporate, industrial and homeland security, hospital, airline, bank, railroad, as well as college and university security.